 In 2023, DLI received approximately 99 inquiries involving misclassification.
 Separating these inquiries by those related to construction and those related to other industries, 23 inquiries were related to construction and 76 were related to other industries.
 Of the construction-related misclassification inquiries, two resulted in wage claims, one resulted in the "inform and educate" process, and four were pursued as investigations; the remaining inquiries were addressed by answering questions and providing information.
-Of the misclassification inquiries unrelated to construction, 10 resulted in wage claims, two resulted in the "inform and educate" process, and two were pursued as investigations; the remaining inquiries were addressed by answering questions and providing information.
+Of the misclassification inquiries unrelated to construction, 10 resulted in wage claims, two resulted in the "inform and educate" process, and two were pursued as investigations; the remaining inquiries were addressed by answering events and providing information and educate" process, and two were pursued as investigations; the remaining inquiries were addressed by answering inquiries and providing information.

-DLI assumes that in response to this bill it would continue to answer questions and provide information, conduct wage claims, use the "inform and educate" process, and perform investigations in response to misclassification inquiries; however, this bill would impact the manner in which DLI performed its misclassification investigative and enforcement work and the potential results of those investigations, as detailed below.
+DLI assumes that in response to this bill it would continue to answer questions and provide information, conduct wage claims, use the "inform and educate" process, and perform investigations in response to misclassification inquiries;

+however, this bill would impact the manner in which DLI performed its misclassification investigative and enforcement work and the potential results of those investigations, as detailed below.
 DLI also anticipates that due to increased education, engagement, and outreach regarding misclassification to stakeholders, including employers and employees, as a result of this bill and as detailed below, DLI would experience a slight increase in misclassification complaints; accordingly, DLI estimates it would conduct an additional four misclassification investigations each year, two related to construction and two related to other industries.
 These four investigations, and the remaining six misclassification investigations (approximately six investigations annually, as determined by 2023 DLI inquiry data), would be conducted using the clarified and expanded investigative and enforcement authority conferred to the Department by this bill.
 DLI would also address misclassification using the expanded and streamlined investigative and enforcement tools provided by this bill in its other wage and hour cases related to wage theft and other working conditions.
 According to the two most recent OLA reports regarding misclassification, it is anticipated DLI would find misclassification in those investigations between approximately 17% and 22% of the time.